d-rideout/MeleeWizard/doc/manual.md

 ### adjDX Order

-[ firstidx is actually used for dealing with pole attacks...
-Should be redesigned. ]

 #### old scheme:
 `@dex` is adjDX of each character, computed after Considerations takes into account reactions to injury